Companies hit pause button as coronavirus infects economy - RFI

 - Suspending production -

-Several industrial giants, in particular in the automobile industry, have reduced or even suspended production.
+Several industrial giants, in particular in the automobile industry, have reduced or even halted production.

-America's "Big Three" car makers -- General Motors, Fiat Chrysler and Ford -- will temporarily halt operations throughout North America through the end of the month, the companies said in conjunction with the auto workers union.
+America's "Big Three" carmakers -- General Motors, Fiat Chrysler and Ford -- are temporarily halting operations throughout North America through the end of the month, the companies said in conjunction with the auto workers union.

-Nissan suspended production at its Sunderland plant in northern England, the automaker's biggest plant in Europe, employing about 7,000 workers, and has also closed plants in Spain and Indonesia.

-French giant Peugeot-Citroen is shutting down all production sites in Europe, and Italian-US carmaker Fiat Chrysler, with which it is in the process of merging, also intends to close most of its facilities on the continent, as does Ford.

-BMW said Wednesday it is shutting down production in its European and South African plants for one month.

-Renault is halting production at plants in France, Spain and Slovenia, as well as Romania, Portugal and Morocco.
+Most European carmakers, including Daimler, VW, BMW, Renault, Peugeot Citroen and Fiat Chrysler have shut down most if not all of their manufacturing lines.
+Nissan and Ford have also shut facilities in Europe.

+Sweden-based Volvo Cars said Friday it was closing its European and US factories, but has reopened its factories in China.

-Scania, part of Volkswagen's Traton group, is halting most European truck production following disruptions in the supply chain.
+Truckmakers Scania and Volvo AB are halting most European production following disruptions in the supply chain.

 Tyre giant Michelin is halting production in Spain, France and Italy for at least a week.